5 Tips to Improve Sleep for People with Dementia

 If you can’t monitor their sleep at night, look for these symptoms: aggression, excessive daytime sleeping, increased confusion or trouble finding the right words, falling out of bed at night, or the obvious – they’re awake and active during the night.

-So what can we do to help promote a better night’s sleep?
+What can we do to promote better sleep?
 By preparing for it all day.

 Here we share five evidence-based tips.